top of page

 You can appreciate we need regular donations towards paying for the cost of food.

-If you wish to support this initiative, please consider supporting the Poco a Poco San Pedro Childrens'Dining Room run by Anita.
-As soon as the Community Center dining area and kitchen are ready, it will be moved there.
+If you wish to support this initiative, please consider supporting the Poco a Poco San Pedro's Kid's Diner.

 Many people in these communities are facing many medical issues - especially renal failure.
 The most usual cause for this appears to be: 1. genetics, 2. pollution, 3. malnutrition and 4. lack of clean drinking water.